 Some people I’ve met also speculate that lao tai po is actually a premium variant of D17 like what Sultan is to D24.
+And the name comes from the wrinkle skin of the fruitlets resembles that of an old lady.
 Well… the truth can sometimes be stranger than fiction…

 The non-descriptive name D17 actually gives this durian an allure of humility.
 As if it is so confident of itself that it doesn’t feel the need to brag or use an attention-seeking title to attract patrons.

 And rightly so!

 Some of the most famous and popular durian stores in Malaysia and Singapore have D17 on their regular product list.
 Consider that these stores are so overwhelmed by customers that they typically only stock up on the fan-favorites like mao shan wang and jin feng.
 And it says a lot when they are more than willing to set aside their precious shelf-space for this rather unknown cultivar.